fullstackleo777/parrot-os-fine-tuning/proton-vpn-troubleshooting.md

 Save and exit with `Ctrl + O`, then `Ctrl + X`.

-> If you're using `resolvconf` or `systemd-resolved`, let me know so I can guide you differently.
+> If you're using `resolvconf` or `systemd-resolved`, these require a different approach.

 ### 3. Flush and Restart NetworkManager (optional but helpful)